Stories can be a very versatile and powerful teaching tool.

-- If the students know the story in their L1 they can use this knowledge to help them understand or tell the story in their L2
+- If the students know the story in their L1 they can use this knowledge to help them understand or tell the story in L2.

 Possible sources of stories

-- Creating your own stories using words or pictures
+- creating your own stories using words or pictures

 Choosing and preparing